2017 Women's Rugby World Cup: Bidding process

 On 2 March 2015, it was announced that the Irish Rugby Football Union had submitted a bid to host to Women's Rugby World Cup in August 2017.
 The Irish bid was the only one made to host the event.
 On 13 May 2015 it was announced that Ireland would host the event in Dublin and Belfast.

 On 4 June 2015 it was announced that Garrett Tubridy had been appointed tournament director for the event.

 Qualifying

 Ireland, the host nation, had already qualified automatically by finishing in the top seven teams at the 2014 tournament before being announced as hosts.
-A further six teams (England, Canada, France, New Zealand, USA and Australia) qualified automatically as top seven finishers at the 2014 tournament.
+A further six teams (England, Canada, France, New Zealand, the United States and Australia) qualified automatically as top seven finishers at the 2014 tournament.
 Italy and Wales qualified as the top two teams across the 2015 and 2016 Women's Six Nations excluding England, France, and Ireland.
 The remaining three qualifiers (Hong Kong, Spain and Japan) were determined by the end of 2016.